 What Personal Income Tax reliefs and rebates are available?

-The various types of Personal Income Tax reliefs are in line with our social objectives, such as taking care of elderly parents and saving for retirement.
+The various Personal Income Tax reliefs are in line with our social objectives, such as taking care of elderly parents and saving for retirement.
 The tax reliefs can reduce one’s taxable income.
 There is also the Parenthood Tax Rebate, which is given to encourage the birth of Singaporean children after marriage.

 Please refer to IRAS’ website for more details.